 I was in Sweden last year for the celebration of mid summer, an alcohol fuelled festival celebrating a long forgotten pagan god (probably the same chap who blessed the raping and pillaging).
 We started out with a cleansing ceremony which consisted of skinny dipping in an icy lake.
 Most Swedes don’t appear to own any swim wear.
 We then wandered through some woods eating wild berries and making wreaths out of wild flowers for the evening’s ceremonies.
 It was all a bit Kumbaya.

 Fortunately the evening’s celebrations were properly Bacchanalian.
 The only ice that was melting was in our drinks.
 No polar bears were harmed.
 Mostly we drank rounds of aquavit and schnapps while singing ancient nordic anthems whose broad theme was “fetch me another drink”.

 If the idea of getting drunk with a bunch of beautiful naked people is off putting, a Michelin starred version of the evening can be had at the Aquavit restaurants in London, New York and Tokyo.
 The London branch of Aquavit opened last year in a beautiful space in St James Market.
 I was dining with a college buddy with Swedish antecedents.
-He and I bonded many years ago over shared values; we were the only people in our class at Swarthmore who believed that making money wasn’t morally reprehensible.
+He and I bonded many years ago over shared values; martinis and fast cars.

 Aquavit is an attractive light filled restaurant filled with Scandinavian design touches.
 There are abstract wall hangings by some chap named Olaf who is apparently well known for making abstract wall hangings.
 The silver ware by George Jensen, is simple and beautiful.
 The waiter’s outfits are designed by a Norwegian who may have stitched clothes for ABBA.
 In the midst of all this designing someone forgot to provide basic training to the wait staff who are uniformly incompetent but very attractive and well groomed.